jhgille2/SoybaseData/README.md

 Expected LG sizes in cM from four linkage maps.

 **ConsensusMapWithPositions.csv**
 SNP markers from the GM Consensus 4.0 map along with physical positions on the Wm82.a2 assembly.

+**SoybaseLGAssignments.csv**
+LG names to chromosome number conversion table from SoyBase.